uber-go/nilaway/README.md

 - It is **fast**: we have designed NilAway to be fast and scalable, making it suitable for large codebases.
 In our measurements, we have observed less than 5% build-time overhead when NilAway is enabled.
-We are also constantly applying optimizations to further reduce its footprint.
+We are also constantly applying optimizations to reduce its footprint further.

 - It is **practical**: it does not prevent _all_ possible nil panics in your code, but it catches most of the potential nil panics we have observed in production, allowing NilAway to maintain a good balance between usefulness and build-time